Deploying Cloudera in multiple AWS availability zones

 Register your environment as usual, just make sure to do the following:

-1. On the Data Access and Data Lake Scaling page, select the Medium Duty Data Lake.
+1. On the Data Access and Data Lake Scaling page, select the enterprise Data Lake.

 2. On the same page, scroll down and in the bottom of the page enable the Advanced Options.

 3. In the Network and Availability section enable the Enable Multiple Availability Zones for Data Lake toggle button in order to enable multi-AZ for Data Lake.
 The option is disabled by default.
-The option only appears when a Medium Duty Data Lake is selected.
+The option only appears when an enterprise Data Lake is selected.

 4. On the Region, Networking, and Security page, scroll down and in the bottom of the page enable the Advanced Options.